lryndavis/JS_WhiteLight/README.md

 4.16.2016

 White Light Vintage is an eCommerce site for my business built in ember.js and backed by Firebase; it will serve as my final project in Javascript at Epicodus.
-It is currently utilizing Paypal as a payment platform, although this will likely be updated in the near future.
+It is currently utilizing Paypal as a payment platform.

 View in action on [Heroku](https://secure-waters-85955.herokuapp.com/)